MicrosoftDocs/microsoft-salescopilot-docs/articles/data-handling.md

 ---
-title: Data handling in Copilot for Sales
+title: Data handling in Microsoft 365 Copilot for Sales
 description: Know how data is handled in Copilot for Sales ms.date: 02/02/2024 ms.topic: article